 Initiating an exciting new arena for young people to debate, discuss and practice public speaking, the Center for Democracy and Reconciliation in Southeast Europe, together with the Association for Democracy in the Balkans, the Debating Society of Greece and Thessaloniki Debate Club, hosted the European debating tournament on October 31st, 2014.

-Bringing together young people from across Europe, the event was a formal debate competition, covering issues of importance to young people today and was an official event of the Thessaloniki European Youth Capital 2014 programme.
+The event, a formal debate competition, brought together young people from across Europe to engage in issues of importance to young people today.
+The tournament was an official event of the Thessaloniki European Youth Capital 2014 programme.

 Following formal debating rules, the tournament was held in the British parliamentary format and awards were given for the best teams and best individual speakers.